7RU7H/Archive/Tools/Web-Applications-Attacking/Burpsuite/BurpSuite.md

 ## "Bad Request This combination of host and port requires TLS" -> Read Url

-Use https in url you fool!
+Use https in URL you fool!

 ## Software is preventing site X browser from connecting -> Setup certificates in browser